Home

 Does appearance anxiety get in the way of your life, your relationships and work?
 Are you tired of feeling hopeless, and overwhelmed?

-As lived experience psychotherapists and coaches we have personal experience of the impact of Body Dysmorphia.
-We want to help you to feel better, so we've created an innovative, holistic programme for people just like you.
-Our team is dedicated to reducing delays in assessment, diagnosis and treatment and to set people on an effective and supported path to recovery.
+As lived experience psychotherapists and coaches, we have personal experience of the impact of Body Dysmorphia, our aim is to help you to feel better.
+We're dedicated to reducing delays in assessment, diagnosis and treatment and to set people on an effective and supported path to recovery.
 We focus on raising awareness so that people can get help as soon as possible.

 Go here to read about BDD and see our Resources page for further information and resources.